aishwarya-gowri/Labs/BDA/1BM17CS011_A1/lab6/Library/Readme.md

 1.Create  a keyspace by name Library

+>CREATE KEYSPACE Library WITH REPLICATION={'class':'SimpleStrategy','replication_factor':1};

      2. Create a column family by name Library-Info with attributes Stud_Id Primary Key,
      Counter_value of type Counter,
     Stud_Name, Book-Name, Book-Id, Date_of_issue